-The Housing Loans to be included in the assets of the Trust will be originated or purchased by Westpac in the ordinary course of its business.
+The Housing Loans to be included in the assets of the Trust will be originated or purchased by Westpac in the ordinary course of its business under the "Westpac" brand.
 Westpac sources its housing loans through its branch network, mobile finance managers, accredited brokers, national telemarketing centres, referrers and through the internet.
 Advertising and direct mail campaigns also generate inquiries that develop into originations.